*Some of our students have serious nut allergies, therefore, we are a nut-free school. This includes all varieties of nuts.

 The primary goal for the promotion of physical activity is to increase students’ knowledge and skills to enable them to adopt a physically active and healthful lifestyle.
 All students shall be provided opportunities to be physically active on a regular basis.
 Opportunities for moderate to vigorous physical activity shall be provided through physical education, extracurricular programs, after-school programs, and other activities at the school site and its facilities or partnering with community-based organizations.

 Our standards and goals for physical activities shall be based on current research, consisted with the expectations established in California’s curriculum framework.
 Staff members/teachers will have appropriate skills and training to support curriculum aligned with the local school wellness policy.
-In turn, we steadfastly adhere to the research-supported idea that consistent, quality physical activity and health nutritional choices enhance student health, behavior, attendance, and academic performance.
+In turn, we steadfastly adhere to the research-supported idea that consistent, quality physical activity and healthy nutritional choices enhance student health, behavior, attendance, and academic performance.

 All students shall be provided opportunities to be physically active on a regular basis.
 Opportunities for moderate to vigorous physical activity shall be provided through physical and/or fitness education, daily recess, school athletic programs, before- and after-school programs, and other appropriate structured and unstructured activities such as yoga and stretching.
 Students will also receive information about sports and exercise opportunities in the community.

 All students will be scheduled for physical education instruction in accordance with state law.
-All students shall receive the appropriate number of minutes per week of physical education instruction based on requirement of California law and LAUSD policy.
+All students shall receive the appropriate number of minutes per week of physical education instruction based on the requirement of California law and LAUSD policy.
 Physical education classes will have adequate student/teacher ratios and shall be provided adequate space and equipment and conform to all applicable safety standards.
 CWC LA shall not give physical education credit to students involved in extracurricular sports.
 Sports and academic activities may not take the place of physical education.

 Other School-Based Activities Designed to Promote Student Wellness